-Pasta salads can be dull tasting.
-This Roasted Pasta Salad with Romesco Dressing is quite the opposite!
-Roasting the vegetables intensifies their sweetness to perfection.
-The delicious Romesco sauce made with half the... roasted pepper and almonds brings the whole dish together.
-There may seem to be a lot of ingredients, but their prep is short and easy, and the cooking simple, so this is really worth putting together.
+Pasta salads can be dull-tasting, but this pasta salad is quite the opposite.
+Roasting the vegetables intensifies their sweetness to perfection, and the delicious romesco sauce made with roasted pepper and almonds brings the... whole dish together.
+There may seem to be a lot of ingredients, but the prep and cooking is easy, so this is really worth putting together.

 Meanwhile, bring a large stockpot full of water to a boil.
-Add the fusili and a large pinch of salt.
-Cook for 3 minutes less than the package instructions, add in the spinach and cook for 1 more minute.
+Add the fusili.
+Cook for 3 minutes less than the package instructions, add in the spinach, and cook for 1 more minute.
 Drain well, drizzle with olive oil, and let cool at room temperature, turning every so often.

 To make the Romesco dressing, take the cooled roasted red peppers you set aside, and puree with the almonds, red wine vinegar, Parmesan cheese, and olive oil.
 Taste for seasonings.